 Grab your favorite plant-based milk and dig in.
 You’ll want to snack on these vegan cereals even when it’s not breakfast.

 This cereal tastes like “kid” cereal, but for adults.
 It’s sturdy and stands up to any plant milk you down it in, so while you may have to rush out the door, you don’t have to worry about scarfing down your cereal for fear of it getting soggy.
-The Dark Chocolate is a staple in our cupboards.
+The dark chocolate flavor is a staple in our cupboards.
 Bonus: just a half cup contains 11 grams of plant-based protein.

 If there’s a child in the house, you’ll be fighting over this cereal.
 Sure, the adorable puffin is marketed toward kids, but there is no age limit to the satisfaction Peanut Butter Puffins provide.

 Embrace the vegan hippie stereotype and pour yourself a satisfying bowl of granola.
 Any brand will do, but before you buy, check the ingredients to ensure the mix is honey-free.
 We love Purely Elizabeth’s Blueberry Hemp flavor over vegan yogurt or straight from the bag.

 There’s nothing like vegan yogurt with granola or a lightly-toasted everything bagel with a schmear for breakfast.
 Here are some of our favorites:

 Former Yoplait lovers, check out Forager’s flavored cashew milk yogurts.
 The blueberry flavor is outstanding, with vanilla bean not far behind.
 The brand also offers high-protein and drinkable yogurts.

 The dairy-free giant has mastered the art of yogurt.
 Choose between soy-, oat-, and almond-based varieties as you endure back-to-back morning Zoom calls.
 Top with honey-free granola and your favorite fruit for a quick and easy breakfast.
 Flavors include peach, strawberry, vanilla, and more.